Azure/Azure-Sentinel/Playbooks/PaloAlto-PAN-OS/PlaybooksOnPrem/PaloAlto-PAN-OS-BlockURL/readme.md

 3. Click Authorize
 4. Sign in
 5. Click Save
-6. Repeat steps for other connection such as Teams connection and PAN-OS API connection (For authorizing the PAN-OS API connection, API Key needs to be provided)
+6. Repeat steps for other connection such as Teams connection.

 #### b.
 Configurations in Sentinel
 1. In Azure sentinel analytical rules should be configured to trigger an incident with risky URL